 - Environmental considerations mandatory in the GATE model for product and process development.
-During 2010, interviews and training undertaken to further improve application of checklist. - Standardized Life Cycle Assessment procedures used to assess new products' environmental impact throughout their life cycle. - Ongoing program to phase out use of hazardous substances in manufacturing and products. - ABB continuing its internal energy efficiency program, with target to reduce energy use by two and a half percent per year in 2010 and 2011.
-To further support this program, ABB has set target for improving energy efficiency in its buildings by two and a half percent from 2009 to 2010.
+Based on interviews conducted during 2010, supporting tools and training materials developed and released to further improve application of checklist. - Standardized Life Cycle Assessment procedures used to assess new products' environmental impact throughout their life cycle. - Ongoing program to phase out use of hazardous substances in manufacturing and products. - ABB continuing its internal energy efficiency program, with target to reduce energy use by 2.5 percent per year.